Code-Institute-Submissions/DentalCare/README.md

 * 1152 x 720
 * 1024 x 768

+### Test-Case: Mobile Devices

-This website has also been tested for mobile device responsiveness using **Chrome Developer Tools** which simulate mobile device behavoiur within Google Chrome.<br />
+This website has also been tested for mobile device responsiveness using **Chrome Developer Tools** which simulate mobile device behaviour within Google Chrome.<br />
 The mobile devices and resolutions tested are as follows:
 * Moto G4 - Resolution: 360 x 640 (portrait)
 * Moto G4 - Resolution: 640 x 360 (landscape)